alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 from the early 2000s, which is still around today, with a small audience of millennials who remember playing the game from childhood.
 It's a bit tricky to sum up the appeal of Neopets, but I like the combination of Web 1.0 nostalgia and long-running progression systems.

-To expand on the latter, there are a ton of intersecting achievement tracks you can go for, some of which are exceedingly hard to 100%.
-There's books, pet training, stamp collecting, rare foods, Kadoaties, and more, but the one I've been chasing the past few years is avatars.
+There are a ton of intersecting achievement tracks you can go for, some of which are exceedingly hard to 100%.
+There's books, pet training, stamp collecting, rare foods, Kadoaties, and more.

-Neopets has its own onsite forum, the Neoboards, where you can pick among a list of unlockable avatars.
-But really, it's most important for "number goes up" reasons.
-They're a quantification of how much investment you've put into Neopets, and in my opinion, avatars are the best one to chase because they cover a wide cross-section of the site.
+The one I've been chasing the past few years is avatars.
+Neopets has an onsite forum called the Neoboards, but you aren't allowed to use custom avatars due to moderation reasons.
+So instead, you can only use avatars that have been created by TNT.
+Some are free but most have unlock requirements.
+The number of avatars someone has is a quantification of how much investment they've put into Neopets.
+In my opinion, avatars are the best achievement track to chase, because their unlocks cover the widest cross-section of the site.
+To get all the avatars, you'll need to do site events, collect stamps, play games, do dailies, and more.
 There's a reason they get listed first in your profile summary!

 IMAGE

-Avatars start easy, but can quickly become fiendishly difficult.
+Avatars start easy, but can become fiendishly difficult.
 To give a sense of how far they can go, let me quote a post I wrote before.

 > The Hidden Tower Grimoires are books, and unlike the other Hidden Tower